 About Russ Harvey

-Both Michelle and I have received kidney transplants and have needed to deal with renal (kidney) disease starting in our childhood.
+Both Michelle and I have received kidney transplants and have needed to deal with renal (kidney) disease since our childhood.
 This has had a significant impact on our lives, particularly in later years.

 We met because of this common history and through associations that help renal patients.
 More about that later.

 Other interests include reading, my church, volunteer activities and Sudoku puzzles.

 Both my parents are now gone, but I have a brother living in New Westminster with his wife and daughter.
 He not only donated a kidney to me in 1996, but is good enough to come over to the Island to handle some of the heavier tasks that I'm no longer able to manage.

 Computers & Internet

 In 1996 I combined my interests and skills as a writer with my knowledge of web design and computers to start Russ Harvey Consulting — a computer and Internet services company.

 I work mostly with Windows, but my laptop is a MacBook Pro (currently running both macOS and Windows 7 via Boot Camp) and I'm familiar with a broad range of software and hardware (both current and older versions) that run on various operating systems including macOS, OS/2, eComStation and Linux.

 I have developed and maintain well over 100 websites and blogs (see some examples in my design portfolio).